rootstrap/blog/content/Consumer Privacy Regulations CCPA and GDPR - Pablo Blanco.md

-Unbeknownst to some, CCPA doesn’t just apply to businesses based physically in California, but any business with customers who reside in the state can be affected if that business meets the criteria mentioned above.
+Unbeknownst to some, CCPA doesn’t just apply to businesses based physically in California, but any business with customers who reside in the state

 Under the CCPA, businesses must be aware of what is considered private data, locate and treat customers information in a secure way, even addressing their